s-nagaev/chibi/README.md

 - linux/arm/v7 *(Yeah!
 Your Raspberry Pi is supported!)*

 ## Features

-- Switch between GPT-3 & GPT-4 models any time.
+- Switch between GPT models (including GPT-4) at any time.
-- Asynchronous code for fast and non-blocking performance
-- Session management for ChatGPT  (by storing data locally or using Redis)
+- Session management for ChatGPT (by storing data locally or using Redis).
+- Request DALL-E to create an image from the same chat.
+- User and group whitelists.
+- Asynchronous code for quick and non-blocking performance.
-- Wide range of configuration options through environment variables
+- Extensive configuration options through environment variables.
-- Docker image for easy deployment
+- Docker image for easy deployment.
-- Cross-platform support (amd64, arm64, armv7)
+- Cross-platform support (amd64, arm64, armv7).
-- MIT License
+- MIT License.

+## System Requirements

+The application is not resource-demanding at all.
+It works perfectly on both Raspberry Pi 3A with 512MB RAM and the cheapest AWS EC2 Instance `t4g.nano` (2 arm64 cores, 512MB RAM), while being able to serve many people simultaneously.
+I would say that if your machine belongs to a supported architecture and can run Docker, the application will work.

 ## Prerequisites